On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-\begin{remark} It should be mentioned at this point that in more general cases where $\ker\gR_\varepsilon$ is not trivial, the physical space $\sS$ does not coincide with the original space $\scH$.
-Not even in the case of regular systems. \end{remark}
+\begin{remark} It should be mentioned that in the general case where $\ker\gR_\varepsilon$ is not trivial, the physical space $S$ does not coincide with the original space $\scH$.
+Not even for regular systems. \end{remark}